The holidays are fast approaching and many people are stressing over shopping for the kids.

 1. Find the perfect toy for the right age.

-“Many games may seem age-appropriate, but may contain small parts that could be potential choking hazards,” explained Drakeford.
+“Many games may seem age-appropriate, but may contain small parts that could be potential choking hazards,” Jill explained.
 “It’s worth taking a second to check the box or read the instructions to make sure your child’s age is appropriate for that specific toy or game.”

 And don't forget about batteries, especially button batteries.
 According to the American Academy of Pediatrics, more than 3,000 button batteries are ingested by children each year, resulting in major injuries or even death.